 - 1. Definition of a business and its internal and external operating processes, inclusive of planning and strategy, growth, marketing, products/services, finance and accounting systems, information systems, and the management and development of human resource within organisations with reference to ICT. - 2.
-The principles underlying the use of various technologies with regard to computing applications their creation, development, use and control. - 3.
-The application of numerical techniques to the business and decision making process. - 4.
+The principles underlying the use of various technologies with regard to computing applications their creation, development, use and control.

+- 3. The application of numerical techniques to the business and decision making process. - 4.
 The context and future development of connectivity using mobile communications and the internet at personal, commercial, national and global levels. - 5.
-The theories and key concepts of physical science in an interdisciplinary context. - 6.
+The diverse aspects of new media and digital cultures. - 6.
 The wider range of social, political and security issues in the context of computing, communication technology and publication. - 7.
-A basic understanding of hardware and user interface in the context of Future Interaction Technology. - 8.
+A basic understanding of hardware and user interface in the context of Future Interaction Technology - 8.
 Basic operating systems, compilers and networks. - 9.
-The application of mathematic techniques to the Computer Science and logical decision making process. - 10.
-The purpose and processes of object-orientated programming and an introductory understanding of Java. - 11.
-The application of ICT as a fundamental tool for extracting, sourcing, describing and presenting data and information in a variety of relevant forms, and distributing data and information via a range of channels and formats. - 12.
-The techniques and forms of effective and clear communication in a variety of academic and professional settings in accordance with Level C1 'Proficient User' as described by the Council of Europe. - 13.
-The role and importance of research methods and how to think, argue and write in a critical manner.
+The purpose and processes of object-orientated programming and an introductory understanding of Java. - 10.
+The application of ICT as a fundamental tool for extracting, sourcing, describing and presenting data and information in a variety of relevant forms, and distributing data and information via a range of channels and formats. - 11.
+The techniques and forms of effective and clear communication in a variety of academic and professional settings in accordance with Level C1 'Proficient User' as described by the Council of Europe, see p.
+3 of this document for reference. - 12.
+The role and importance of the study of research methods, and how to think, argue and write in a critical manner.